usail-hkust/t-PatchGNN/README.md

 <!-- For *USHCN*, following the [GRU-ODE-Bayes](https://github.com/edebrouwer/gru_ode_bayes/tree/master), we use the same preprocessed data `small_chunked_sporadic.csv` as the raw data. -->

-For *MIMIC*, because of the [PhysioNet Credentialed Health Data License](https://physionet.org/content/mimiciii/view-dua/1.4/), you need to apply the processed dataset at [MIMIC-III-Ext-tPatchGNN](https://physionet.org/content/mimic-iii-ext-tpatchgnn/1.0.0/).
+For *MIMIC*, because of the [PhysioNet Credentialed Health Data License](https://physionet.org/content/mimiciii/view-dua/1.4/), we have published the dataset in the official PhysioNet databases.
+You can directly apply the processed dataset at [MIMIC-III-Ext-tPatchGNN](https://physionet.org/content/mimic-iii-ext-tpatchgnn/1.0.0/) to replicate the experiments.

 <!-- For *MIMIC*, because of the [PhysioNet Credentialed Health Data License](https://physionet.org/content/mimiciii/view-dua/1.4/), you need to first request the raw database from [here](https://physionet.org/content/mimiciii/1.4/).
 The database version we used here is v1.4.
 After downloading the raw data, following the preprocessing of [Neural Flows](https://github.com/mbilos/neural-flows-experiments/blob/master/nfe/experiments/gru_ode_bayes/data_preproc/mimic_prep.ipynb), you will finally get the `full_dataset.csv` which is used as the raw data in our experiment. -->